tmquinn/rfcs/text/0000-tracked-properties.md

 });
 ```

 In the example above we have a computed property which concats `firstName` and `lastName`.
 When the `updateFirstName` and/or `updateLastName` actions are called we call `set`.
 Calling `set` on the properties will set the value on the instance and then notify any dependents to invalidate.
 This means that the computed property will be invalidated and its value will be recomputed the next time it is accessed.
+While this system works, notifications are eager by nature and can lead to excessive churn.
+Furthermore, notification based systems typically lead to more memory consumption.

-### References
+### Pull-based Change Detection

 With the introduction of the Glimmer VM we also introduced a new change tracking system known as [references](https://github.com/glimmerjs/glimmer-vm/blob/master/guides/04-references.md).
 References are the underlying data structure that back `MustacheStatement`s in a template and keep the UI up to date.
 Unlike notification-based system that backs APIs like `Computed` and `Observable`, references have pull-based semantics.
 This means that instead of having subcribers and notifiers, we must have a descrete signal to "capture" the underlying values.
 This can be best illustrated by the following example: